ervinb/ervinb.github.io/_posts/2019-01-07-upcasing-in-go-the-long-way-around.md

 Conveniently, it also has a `captainOnBoard` and `freeSnacks`.

-When defining the flags, to spare our brain cycles from moving the binary `1` without clashing with other flags, we use a bitwise left shift `<<`.
-It does exactly we've done above.
-Combined with `iota` (which auto-increments with each line), we always define a variable which exactly avoids clashing with the previous one.
-In other words, with each line, the `1` is always one position further from the end than in the previous line.
+When defining the flags, to conserve our brain cycles from moving the binary `1` without clashing with other flags, we use a bitwise left shift `<<`.
+It does exactly we've done above when we defined the set of flags.
+Combined with `iota` (which auto-increments with each line), we always get a new variable, which exactly avoids clashing with the previous one.
+In other words, with each new line, the `1` in the binary representation of the value, is always one position further from the end than in the previous line.
 (An interesting property of this operation is that the end result of `x << y` can be calculated with `x * 2^y`.)

 Back to the flag definitions in `unicode/graphic.go`.